Mahmoud7Osman/AixCrypt/README.md

 <h3>Usage: </h3>
   <ol>
-    <li>make</li>
+    <li>bash install.sh</li>
-    <li>aix -h</li>
+    <li>aix -h for help</li>
   </ol>
   <h5> Example: </h5>
    <ul>
-   <li>aix passwords.txt --keygen -f picture.jpg -k key.txt    (This will calculate a key for the passwords.txt and the picture.jpg files and store it in key.txt)</li>
+   <li>aix passwords.txt keygen -f picture.jpg -k key.txt    (This will calculate a key for the passwords.txt and the picture.jpg files and store it in key.txt)</li>

-   <li>aix decrypted_passwords.txt --produce -f picture.jpg -k key.txt   (This will Reproduce the password.txt file by decrypting the picture.jpg file with the pre-calculated key.txt file, putting reproduced data in the decrypted_passwords.txt file)</li>
+   <li>aix decrypted_passwords.txt produce -f picture.jpg -k key.txt   (This will Reproduce the password.txt file by decrypting the picture.jpg file with the pre-calculated key.txt file, putting reproduced data in the decrypted_passwords.txt file)</li>
    </ul>